charleskimbac/roblox-profile-notes/README.md

 # Roblox Profile Notes

 Add and save custom notes to individual Roblox profiles.
-Click on the extension icon to view and import/export your notes.
+Click on the extension icon to view and import/export all of your notes.

 <img src="./example.png" height=500px></img>